 - Rear-cross traffic alert.

-The range-topping CX-9 Azami ($64,790) and CX-8 Asaki ($61,790) are each brimming with kit that are extra-cost options in some pricier Euro SUVs such as Nappa leather upholstery, heated front seats premium sound system, remote operated tailgate, multi-element LED headlights and 360-degree view parking monitor.
+The range-topping CX-9 Azami (from $64,893) and CX-8 Asaki (from $61,440) are each brimming with features that are extra-cost options in some pricier Euro SUVs such as Nappa leather upholstery, heated front seats premium sound system, remotely operated tailgate, multi-element LED headlights and 360-degree view parking monitor.
 The CX-9 Azami has 20-inch alloys, the CX-8 Asaki 19s.

 The CX-9’s 5075mm x 1969mm overall dimensions are 175mm longer and 129mm wider than the CX-8’s (4900mm x 1840mm) however, both have the same 2930mm wheelbase.
-This provides the CX-8 the same legroom in first two rows, but its shorter and narrower shell loses a little elbow room, while making parking a little easier.
+This provides the CX-8 with the same legroom in the first two rows, but its shorter and narrower shell loses a little elbow room while making parking a little easier.

 Both SUVs are very comfortable, with plenty of legroom and third rows that will accommodate adults over reasonable distances.
 The CX-9’s additional width gives it the edge when it comes to elbow room, particularly in the second row.